kdcllc/Bet.AspNetCore/src/Bet.ML.WebApi.Sample/README.md

 Both of the projects contain the default seeding data for generating the predictions.

-## On Startup job

-`InitMLModelBuildJob` - job creates the default models and stores them in Memory.

-Kubernetes pods health checks must be delayed due to model generation.

 ## On going Model generation job

 `RebuildMLModelScheduledJob` - rebuilds model based on new data points that has been received.